Blog Archive

 The kiddos will practice skip counting by 3's (field goals), and 6's (touchdowns).
 I've provided Montessori Beads as a control.
 Princess is very excited to have pink and purple beads as part of a football unit.
 Lol.

 Source: Jason and I created the printable for this activity.
-The American Football Unit Math Printable Pack is free.
-For your copy, click on the link at the bottom of this post.
+The American Football Unit Math Printable Pack is is a subscriber's only freebie.
+For your free copy, follow the directions at the bottom of this post.

 Football Word Problems